How To Get Free Chlamydia Testing

 The chlamydia test itself is exactly the same whether you buy a home test kit or get tested in a clinic.

-How Important is it to Get Tested?
+How important is it to get tested for chlamydia?

-Yes, don't avoid it – you shouldn’t avoid testing just because it’s a hassle or you don’t want to pay for a home test kit.
+You shouldn’t avoid testing just because it’s a hassle or you don’t want to pay for a home test kit.
 A lot of people who have a chlamydia infection don’t get any symptoms at all.
 However, if this is left untreated, you can develop long-term complications.
 These complications include:

 - Spread of chlamydia to other parts of the body (for example, the fallopian tubes or tesicles)